The Colorado Homeschool Law “In A Nutshell”

 — What subjects do I have to teach?

 — At what grade level do I have to teach each subject?
 How many hours do I need to log?
 What materials am I allowed to use?

 — When does my child graduate?

 — How does my child get a high school diploma?

 — Where do I get an achievement test?
 Can I administer it myself?

 — My child’s been suspended from public school.
 Can we still homeschool?

 — My child’s been declared “officially truant”.
 Can we still homeschool?

 — Can my child take sports, sing in the choir, play in the band, attend the prom at a public school?

 Best of all, it’s AD FREE!

 … unlike web pages.

 The Law in a Nutshell is a pdf “ebook”.
-Shortly after payment is received, you’ll receive an email with a receipt and instructions how to download the file.
+Shortly after payment is received, you’ll receive an email with a receipt and instructions how to download it.
 Remember to check your spam folder!
 Technology does have its glitches.
 If you encounter any problems, contact Cindy.
 I’ll fix ‘er.